Evening Grosbeaks Are Special Winter Visitors

 Scientific Name: Coccothraustes vespertinus.

-Length: 8 inches.
+Length: 8 inches

-Wingspan: 13 inches.
+Wingspan: 13 inches

-Voice: Sharp, high and trilling “kleerr” call.
+Listen for a sharp, high and trilling “kleerr” call.

 Bird songs provided by the Cornell Lab of Ornithology.